CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Inventory/Monitor-DPU-Inventory.md

 {{</notice>}}

-In the UI, you can view your DPU inventory across the network or individually, including a DPU's operating system, ASIC, CPU model, disk, platform, and memory information.
-This information can help with upgrades, compliance, and other planning tasks.
+Use the UI to view your data processing unit (DPU) inventory.
+The Inventory/DPU card includes the DPU's operating system, ASIC, CPU model, disk, platform, and memory information.

+For DPU performance information, refer to {{<link title="DPUs" text="DPU Monitoring">}}.
 ## Access and View DPU Inventory Data

 The Inventory/DPU card displays the hardware- and software-component inventory on DPUs running NetQ in your network.